The TerraMar Project

-The TerraMar Project was self-described as an environmental nonprofit organization.
-It was founded in 2012 in the United States by Ghislaine Maxwell.
+The TerraMar Project was a self-described environmental nonprofit organization.
+It was founded in 2012 in the United States by socialite and later convicted child sex offender Ghislaine Maxwell.
 A sister organisation in the United Kingdom was incorporated in 2013.
-TerraMar (U.S.) announced its closure on 12 July 2019.
-This was shortly after New York federal prosecutors arrested Maxwell's close associate Jeffrey Epstein.
-Epstein was a financier who was being charged with sex trafficking crimes for a second time.
+TerraMar (US) announced its closure on 12 July 2019, shortly after New York federal prosecutors arrested Maxwell's long-time partner Jeffrey Epstein.
+Epstein was a financier who was being charged with child sex trafficking crimes for a second time.
 TerraMar (UK) was officially dissolved on 3 December 2019.